Shooting thaler: History

+These two thalers were strictly legal tender, issued under the same conditions as other circulating coins of the period.

 For the 1851 festival, Geneva, already as a canton of the Swiss Confederation but before the federal mint had become fully operational, issued a 10 francs piece.
 This is sometimes included as a "shooting thaler", even though the shooting festival is in no way alluded to in the coin design.

 The Geneva issue of 1851, with a mintage of only 1,000 pieces, is the rarest of the shooting thalers, and has consequently attained the highest collector's value, selling for upward of CHF 1,500.

 All nineteenth-century federal shooting thaler issues were minted to legal fineness, and were given the denomination of five francs.
 But from 1865, Switzerland was a member of the Latin Monetary Union, and since the shooting thalers were not included in the mintages authorized by the Union, they are considered semi-medallic, and not technically legal tender even though they did circulate de facto, and their circulation was tolerated by the federal authorities.

 The classification of the federally issued shooting thalers as circulating currency was discussed controversially in the late 19th century.
 Haas (1893) argues for their recognition as such.
 He cites the fact that for three decades, these coins were circulated de facto without intervention on the part of the federal authority.
 In addition, the 1855 thaler was minted as a regular 5 francs coin with the only exception of the shooting festival being mentioned in the inscription on the coin's edge.

 The last thaler of this series is the 1885 Bern issue.
 After this time, Switzerland was dissuaded from further issuing these semi-official coins by the Latin Monetary Union.